OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-04.md

 to drive out before you nations greater and mightier than you and to bring you into their land to give it to you for your inheritance, as it is today.

 ## Deuteronomy 4:39
-Acknowledge and take to heart this day that the Lord is God in heaven above and on the earth below.
+Recognize and take to heart this day that the Lord is God in heaven above and on the earth below.
 There is no other.

 ## Deuteronomy 4:40
 Keep His statutes and commandments, which I am giving you today, so that it may go well with you and your children after you and that you may live long in the land the Lord your God gives you for all time.

 ## Deuteronomy 4:41
-Then Moses set apart three cities east of the Jordan,
+Then Moses designated three cities east of the Jordan,

 ## Deuteronomy 4:42
-to which anyone who had killed a person could flee if they had unintentionally killed a neighbour without malice aforethought.
-They could flee into one of these cities and save their life.
+to which anyone who had killed a person could flee if they had unintentionally killed a neighbour without prior intent.
+They could flee into one of these cities and preserve their life.

 ## Deuteronomy 4:43
-The cities were these: Bezer in the wilderness plateau, for the Reubenites; Ramoth in Gilead, for the Gadites; and Golan in Bashan, for the Manassites.
+The cities were as follows: Bezer in the wilderness plateau, for the Reubenites; Ramoth in Gilead, for the Gadites; and Golan in Bashan, for the Manassites.

 ## Deuteronomy 4:44
-This is the law Moses set before the Israelites.
+This is the law Moses presented to the Israelites.

 ## Deuteronomy 4:45
 These are the testimonies, statutes, and ordinances Moses gave them when they came out of Egypt